boltlabs-inc/zkchannels-spec/tezos/customer-database.md

   channel, including a unique channel identifier, allocation of the balance to customer and merchant, a nonce, and a revocation pair.
 The set of valid statuses are listed in the table below.
   Internal details of the channel state are discussed in the zkAbacus specification in [the zkChannels protocol document](https://github.com/boltlabs-inc/blindsigs-protocol/releases/download/ecc-review/zkchannels-protocol-spec-v3.pdf).
 - **Closing Balances**: This field is set when the final channel balances are paid out on chain.
-- **Contract Details**: This includes the merchant's Tezos public key, the on-chain ID of the contract, and the level at which it was originated.
+- **Contract Details**: This includes the merchant's Tezos public key, the on-chain ID of the contract, and the level at which the contract was originated.

 ## Operations